HLS vs. MPEG-DASH: A Live Streaming Protocol Comparison for 2022

 What is HLS?

 HLS is short for HTTP Live Streaming.
 It is a protocol used to stream live video over the internet.
-Originally developed by Apple, the purpose of HLS was to make the iPhone capable of accessing live streams
+Originally developed by Apple, the purpose of HLS was to make the iPhone capable of accessing live streams.

 As the name implies, HLS delivers content via standard HTTP web servers.
 This means that no special infrastructure is needed to deliver HLS content.
 Any standard web server or CDN will work.
 Additionally, content is less likely to be blocked by firewalls with this protocol, which is a plus.

-HLS can play video encoded with the H.264 or HEVC/H.265 codecs
+HLS can play video encoded with the H.264 or HEVC/ H.265 codecs.

-How it works is video is chopped up into 10-second segments.
+How it works is that the video is chopped up into 10-second segments.
 Latency for delivery tends to be in the 45-second range.
 However, Dacast now has a solution for low-latency HLS live streaming that reduces latency to 15 seconds or less.

-That’s how a mobile user can receive a full HD stream while using speedy, home WiFi.
-The same user can receive a medium-quality stream after walking out the door via LTE.
 Finally, that user can even maintain a low-quality stream when encountering areas of poor cell service.
-All of this happens automatically with HLS.
-Adaptive bitrate protocol is one reason why HLS stands out when comparing DASH vs HLS.
+All of this happens automatically with HLS format.
+Adaptive bitrate protocol is one reason why HLS stands out when comparing MPEG-DASH vs. HLS.

 Other HTTP live streaming features include HLS ingest via RTMP encoders, embedded closed captions, synchronized playback of multiple streams, good support for advertising standards (i.e., VPAID and VAST), DRM support, and more.